 Some gardeners grow a fall garden outdoors, some plant an eclectic group of flowers and veggies in a heated greenhouse, and others plant an herb garden indoors.
-Then there are those of us die-hards that practice all of the above determined to feed the plant addiction year-round.
+Then there are those of us diehards who practice all of the above, determined to feed the plant addiction year-round.

-You can grow herbs indoors just like any other houseplant, except these houseplants are going to pull double duty as a tasty addition to your winter recipes.
+You can grow herbs indoors just like any other houseplant, except these houseplants are going to pull double duty as tasty additions to your winter recipes.
 You’ll need some sunny windows and an idea of which herbs enjoy what kind of light exposure.
-I put together a quick rundown for you, although this herb list isn’t exhausted by far.
-Don’t forget to find something you’ve never grown before and experiment – it keeps you young.
+I put together a quick rundown for you, although this list is far from exhaustive.
+Find something you’ve never grown before and experiment.
+It keeps you young.

-Basil, oregano, parsley, sage, rosemary, tarragon, and thyme are examples of herbs that’ll perform their best in a window with southern exposure.
-All of these herbs love plenty of suns and want about 6 hours of it.
-Chives will often do well with southern exposure, too.
-Because this is the hot window, you’ll need to be sure their soils don’t become dry and may need to water them more often than for herbs in other windows.
-That said, herbs, in general, resent wet feet and like things on the drier side anyway.
-The exception I’ve found is the chives.
+Basil, oregano, parsley, sage, rosemary, tarragon, and thyme are examples of herbs that perform their best in a window with southern exposure.
+All of these herbs love sun and want about six hours of it every day.
+Chives often do well with southern exposure too.
+Because this is the hot window, be sure their soil doesn’t become dry, and you may need to water them more often than herbs in other windows.
+That said, herbs in general like things on the drier side anyway.
+The exception I’ve found is chives.
 I always make sure they’re evenly moist.

-Chervil, bay, parsley, thyme, and chives will all thrive in a window with eastern or western exposure.
-These herbs either like the light coming at them with less intensity or in the case of the parsley – will tolerate it.
-This herb station can wait a bit longer for water, but you may have to turn them more often if they start getting leggy while reaching for the sun.
+Chervil, bay, parsley, thyme, and chives all thrive in a window with eastern or western exposure.
+These herbs either like the light coming at them with less intensity or, in the case of parsley, tolerate it.
+This herb station can wait a bit longer for water, but you may have to turn the herbs more often if they start getting leggy while reaching for the sun.

-Stick the cutting into the soil-less mix, pressing the mix gently around the cutting (be sure to water it).
+Stick the cutting into the soil-less mix, pressing the mix gently around the cutting, and then water it.
 Keeping the humidity up around the cutting is another way to get the roots to grow quickly, so you can cover the cutting with a glass jar or clear plastic.
-If you use the plastic, you’ll want to put a tall stake (a stick or a pencil will do) into the mix to keep the plastic from touching the cutting – you do want air circulation.
+If you use the plastic, put a tall stake (a stick or a pencil will do) into the mix to keep the plastic from touching the cutting; you do want air circulation.

-All herbs appreciate good drainage so add some sand or vermiculite to their potting soil when you plant them.
-The best scenario for indoor herbs as far as conditions are if where they’re placed stays between 65-70 degrees; which isn’t usually difficult when they’re by the window even when the heater’s on inside for us humans.
+All herbs appreciate good drainage, so add some sand or vermiculite to their potting soil when you plant them.
+The best scenario for indoor herbs is if the location where they’re placed stays between 65° and 70°F. This usually isn’t difficult when they’re by the window even when the heater is on inside for us humans.
 If you can give them temperatures in the 50s during the night, they’ll think they’ve died and gone to heaven.
 The idea here is to duplicate the outdoors as closely as possible without driving yourself (or anyone around you) crazy.